AaronRuben/Heart-Disease-Risk-Prediction/README.md

 ### Introduction

 Machine learning can be used to predict the risk factors of Cardiovascular diseases (CVD).
 In this project, we use a dataset from the revolutionary Framingham Heart Study to develop predictive models for CVD.
 Both supervised and unsupervised methods were used in this project.
+A

 ### Background